Jayco E-NewsletterSign up

 4. Drain toilets, water supplies, and heaters and ensure all vents are uncovered

 Toilets, water systems, and heaters should be fully drained before the caravan goes into storage.
-Vents must be left uncovered so air keeps circulating around the van (this reduces mould).
+Vents must be left uncovered so air keeps circulating around the van (this reduces mold).
 If you have any gas fittings, remove the bottles and store them somewhere cool.
 Check over gas fittings, making sure they are closed.

 5. Get your tyres ready and consider a breathable caravan cover